-Mediasite Customer Care plans include software upgrades for MVP and Mediasite Capture Solutions, technical support, warranty extensions and advanced replacement on hardware, as well as access to the Mediasite Community and other online resources.
-Nearly all of our customers purchase a Customer Care plan when they purchase Mediasite Video Platform or Mediasite Capture Solutions.
+Mediasite Customer Care plans include software upgrades for Mediasite and Mediasite capture solutions, technical support, warranty extensions and advanced replacement on hardware, as well as access to the Mediasite Community and other online resources.
+Nearly all our customers purchase a Customer Care plan when they purchase Mediasite or Mediasite capture solutions.
 Annual service contracts for Mediasite Video Cloud include a Standard Customer Care plan.
 COVID has not had an immediate impact on our Customer Care plans.
-It is, however, difficult to predict the long term impact should the pandemic continue.
+It is, however, difficult to predict the long-term impact should the pandemic persist.